 d.
 Switching to a New Bed

-As your baby grows older, he or she might not be able to fit into his or her prior crib.
-This would require you to move your infant into a bigger crib.
+As your baby grows older, he or she might not be able to fit into his or her baby crib.
+If he can easily touch the sides of the bassinet when he stretches his arms out then you need to move your infant into a bigger crib.

-However, like travelling, a new bed is a foreign environment for your baby so he or she may feel uncomfortable to fall asleep that easily.
+However, just like travelling, a new bed is a foreign environment for your baby so he or she may feel uncomfortable to fall asleep easily to start with.
 For a toddler, though, this new change in his bedroom could have a completely different meaning.
 It can become his or her very own play area where he or she can freely bounce or jump around.
 Ultimately, the bigger space could stimulate your child which makes it harder for him or her to settle down for sleep.

 Tip: Choose a crib that comes with safety railings as playing in the bed can sometimes lead to unwanted accidents.